Mobiprox: Supporting Dynamic Approximate Computing on Mobiles: Experimental Setup

-\textbf{Measurement setup.} \blue{Mobiprox is fully compliant with consumer off-the-shelf Android devices.
-Yet, modern unibody smartphones do not allow for batteries to be easily removed, precluding the use of high-accuracy power metering, which is essential for evaluating the energy savings enabled by Mobiprox.
-Therefore, when energy consumption is examined,} we use {\tboard}\footnote{\tboard: \url{https://tinker-board.asus.com/product/tinker-board-s.html}} development board running Android 7 OS. \blue{We power} the board through the high-frequency \MPM{}.
+Mobiprox is fully compliant with consumer off-the-shelf Android devices.
+Yet, modern unibody smartphones do not allow for batteries to be easily removed, precluding the use of high-accuracy power metering.
+Therefore, when energy consumption is examined, we use {\tboard}\footnote{\url{https://tinker-board.asus.com/product/tinker-board-s.html}} \blue{single-board computer} running Android 7 OS.
+We power \blue{it} through the high-frequency \MPM{} and use the accompanying PowerTool\footnote{ \url{https://www.msoon.com/hvpm-software-download}} measurement processing software.
 Our Python-based profiler using ADB runs compiled approximated NNs on the board.
-The approximation's main, yet not the only (as we will see in Section~\ref{sec:evaluation_microbenchmarks}) impact on the energy consumption stems from the decreased data processing time.
-The profiling for each network is, thus, executed on a predefined fraction of the data in 10 batches for UCI-HAR networks and in 8 batches for CIFAR-10 (detailed in Table~\ref{tab:data-fracs}).
+The approximation's main, yet not the only (as we will see in Section~\ref{sec:evaluation_microbenchmarks}) impact on the energy consumption stems from the decreased DL processing time.
+The profiling for each network is, thus, executed on a predefined fraction of the data in 10 batches for UCI-HAR networks and in 8 batches for CIFAR-10.
 This was done to \textit{i)} reduce overall time requirement, and \textit{ii)} obtain more robust measurements by measuring each batch separately.
-We measure the energy consumption of each batch of each approximation configuration using the PowerTool\footnote{PowerTool: \url{https://www.msoon.com/hvpm-software-download}} software on the energy-consumption traces, and then report the mean and standard deviation of each configuration's energy consumption. \blue{While each Android device has its own specific power profile, the experimental measurements we perform are still relevant to identify the ordering of the approximate configurations in the QoS loss -- Speedup space.
-This ordering directly impacts the adaptation strategies and, at least over the devices we had access to (Samsung Galaxy S21, Samsung Galaxy M21, Xiaomi Pocophone F1, and ASUS Tinkerboard S), the ordering remains the same regardless of the device specifics.}
+We report the mean and standard deviation of each configuration's energy consumption.

 \textbf{Real-world human activity recognition traces.} We assess the expected energy savings Mobiprox brings in real-world environments by taking a recent trace of human activity obtained through a body-mounted mobile sensing platform~\cite{electronics10232958}.
 The dataset contains traces of 21 participants (13m, 8f), with an average age of 29 (std. dev 12) years.
-The traces consist of the acceleration and angular velocity in all three axes sampled at 50 Hz from an UDOO Neo Full board\footnote{UDOO NEO FULL: \url{https://shop.udoo.org/en/udoo-neo-full.html}}, a compact IoT embedded computing device equipped with an accelerometer and a digital gyroscope, strapped to each participant's waist.
+The traces consist of the acceleration and angular velocity in all three axes sampled at 50 Hz from an UDOO Neo Full board\footnote{\url{https://shop.udoo.org/en/udoo-neo-full.html}}, a compact IoT embedded computing device equipped with an accelerometer and a digital gyroscope, strapped to each participant's waist.